lukas2511/bbb-streaming/README.md

 - Tracking camera of active speaker
 - Background image for streams
 - Selection of multiple scenes (side-by-side, fullscreen cam/presentation) using chat commands (`!view <sbs|pip|cam|pres>`)
+- Support for 4:3 (and other weird) ratio inputs (resized to fit + transparent border)

 Output is streamed using rtmp for now.
 How this is implemented will probably change.